SARAJEVO FOR THE FUTURE

 Meet and greet with Operasinger, Mr. José Carreras

-At this small ceremony we expressed our appreciation for Mr. José Carrera's participation in the project by his two statements supporting Sarajevo Philharmonic Orchestra and handed over a copy of the postcard portfolio signed by Fortuna CEO Frank Guldhammer and CEO Karina Wolff.
+At this small ceremony we handed over a copy of the postcard portfolio signed by Fortuna and expressed our appreciation for Mr. José Carrera's participation in the project by his two statements supporting Sarajevo Philharmonic Orchestra.